hashland/hlos-installer/README.md

 ## Environment variables

-`BOARD_NAME` Name of the board if auto detection does not works
+`BOARD_NAME` Name of the board if auto detection does not work

 `VERSION` Install a specific version of hlos.
 For example `@beta` for latest beta stability, `@stable` for latest stable stability or a specific version like `18.11`